 While CBD oil is legal in the UK, the relative lack of regulation means that you can’t be sure of the contents of your bottle.
 If your supplier doesn’t provide third-party testing, it might be worth asking why.

 Knowing what’s in your product isn’t just a matter of ethical or dietary reasons, it’s a matter of ensuring that you understand what’s being sold to you.
 You should be able to feel a mutual respect with your provider.
 Our basis for building this respect?
 Total transparency.

-At Vitality CBD we’ve always prioritised a complete analysis of our products, which you can find here.
+At Vitality CBD we’ve always prioritised a complete analysis of our products, which you can find on our CBD testing page.
 Performed by cutting-edge third-party laboratories, you can see an exact percentage count of each of the different cannabinoids and terpenes present, as well as tests for pesticides, solvents and heavy metals.

 Another aspect of the process behind CBD that has to be considered is how cultivating, harvesting, and shipping it affects the environment.
 Any global industry will have a knock-on effect in terms of emissions, so we also have to consider what impact hemp businesses have on the world at large.

 Part of the core benefit of the hemp plant is its wide range of utility.
 It’s not just a matter of growing plants for use in CBD oils, but the fact that each and every part of the plant can be used for a variety of purposes.
 The main fibrous byproduct is perfect for creating rope, textiles and paper, whilst the seeds are high in positive fatty omega acids.

 This means that there’s very little wastage necessary from the cultivation and harvesting of hemp.
 Every element of the hemp plant has multiple uses, making it a very efficient crop to dedicate land to.
 That’s not to say that every crop of hemp will be used to its full potential, but it still suggests that hemp farming has a bright global future.
 This one of the many environmental benefits of CBD.